-Bed bugs are small blood sucking insects that infest indoor environments that feed on the people and other warm blooded animals.
-They are not known to transit any diseases, although they can cause considerable distress to those experiencing problems with them.
+Bed bugs are small blood sucking insects which infest indoor environments.
+They feed on the people and other warm blooded animals, but are not known to transit any diseases, although they can cause considerable distress to those experiencing problems with them.
 Unlike many other household pests, bed bugs are not necessarily associated with unsanitary conditions.
 Anyone can experience bed bug problems in their home regardless of cleanliness.

 In recent years, the number of bed bug infestations has been growing steadily and they are becoming common pest across the country (including Cattaraugus County).

 They are excellent hitchhikers and are often brought into homes with used boxes, luggage and other large objects with places for them to hide.
 Do NOT pick up furniture off the side of the road if you do not know why it is being discarded.
 If you do bring home used furniture, make sure that you know the source is bed bug free before you accept it.
 Transportation of used furniture is a major source of bed bugs in residences.

 If you find bed bugs in your home, it is important not to panic.
 Treatment of bed bug infestations can be very difficult but it is possible.
 Unfortunately, there is no “silver bullet” treatment for bed bugs.
 It requires an integrated pest management (IPM) approach.
 Chemicals and heat treatments can be used to kill the bugs once they are found, but they are capable of hiding nearly anywhere.
 Active management of the environment by residents is necessary to identify harborage and eliminate hiding places.
 It is highly recommended that you obtain the services of a certified pest control professional with experience dealing with bed bugs.
 Infestations cannot be eradicated overnight, it often takes several months of treatment.
 You must be persistent.